darktable-org/dtdocs/content/module-reference/processing-modules/global-tonemap.md

 Compress the tonal range of an HDR image into the limited tonal range of a typical LDR output file.

-Global tonemapping processes each pixel of an HDR image, without taking the local surrounding into account.
-This is generally faster than [local tonemapping](./tone-mapping.md), but might lead to less convincing results with very high-dynamic-range scenes.
+Global tonemap processes each pixel of an HDR image, without taking the local surrounding into account.
+This is generally faster than local [_tone mapping_](./tone-mapping.md), but might lead to less convincing results with very high-dynamic-range scenes.

 # module controls